 The Waskesiu Community Fuel Break, created in 2001-2002, and the east boundary fuel break, established in 2017 reduce the fuel load adjacent to the communities of Waskesiu and Elk Ridge.

 FireSmart Demonstration Area

 The FireSmart demonstration area is 4 hectares of vegetation in the Waskesiu townsite that is actively managed to address the wildfire reality of the fire-dependent ecosystems found in Prince Albert National Park.
 Adjacent to the Waskesiu Golf Course and Highway 263, Parks Canada is using fuel management strategies to showcase the FireSmart priority zones and to help protect critical park infrastructure in the event of a wildfire.
-Once completed, the public can see, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to their properties located in the wildland-urban interface. (see map)
+See, read, and learn about the principles of the FireSmart program in practice, and understand how to apply the same principles to properties located in the wildland-urban interface. (see map)